 The user performs an action, such as logging in or making a transaction.

 The system evaluates the collected telemetry to derive risk signals and calculates a risk score based on these signals.
+For details on how the risk score is calculated, see our Risk score calculation overview.

 The system generates reasons explaining the assigned risk score.